amitsingh6391/Portfolio/README.md

-# portfolio is a flutter web app in which is very helpful for your placement session
+# portfolio is a flutter web app  which is very helpful for your placement session

 A new Flutter project.